A Witness to Quaker Testimonies

 The sculpture of Mary Dyer represents the Quaker ideal of committed action grounded in quiet and worship.
 Her presence at the entrance of the building silently conveys to all who pass through Friends Center’s doors that it is a place of both conviction and contemplation.

-The statue at Friends Center is an identical casting of a statue that sits in Boston Common.
+The statue at Friends Center is an identical casting of a statue that sits on the grounds of the Massachusetts State House, across from Boston Common.
 It was created in 1959 by Quaker sculptor Sylvia Shaw Judson in accordance with a bill of the General Court of Massachusetts that authorized “the construction and erection of an appropriate statue of Mary Dyer, who was hanged on Boston Common in the year 1660 because she chose the death penalty rather than abandon the principles of freedom of speech and conscience.”

 The sister sculpture at Friends Center was brought to Philadelphia in 1975 by the Fairmount Park Art Association, in recognition of the city’s long association with the Religious Society of Friends.
-The Mary Dyer sculpture is on long-term loan to Friends Center from the Farmount Park Art Association.
+The Mary Dyer sculpture is on long-term loan to Friends Center from the Association for Public Art.